 You can build this out over time, but getting your clients into the system is the first win.
 And many modern CRM tools let you import clients from a spreadsheet or contact list in just a few clicks.

-Step 4: Automate Follow-Ups With CRM Reminders
+Step 4: Automate Follow-Ups With Reminders

 One of the most powerful (and underused) features of a CRM is reminders.